DoubangoTelecom/ultimateALPR-SDK/CONTAINER.md

 <hr />

-This document explains how to run a licensed version of the SDK on a container.
+This document explains how to run a licensed version of the SDK inside a container.
 You can ignore it if you're using the trial version.

 As explained at [https://www.doubango.org/pricing.html](https://www.doubango.org/pricing.html) our licensing model is per device/machine.
 Each machine is uniquely identified using the hardware information (CPU model, motherboard, architecture, hard drive serial number...).
 The hardware information doesn't change even if the OS is (up/down)-graded or reinstalled.
 We don't use network information like the MAC address to make sure the SDK can work without [NIC](https://en.wikipedia.org/wiki/Network_interface_controller).